jgroups-extras/jgroups-azure/README.md

 reload
 ```

-_Note that due to issue [WFLY-6782](https://issues.jboss.org/browse/WFLY-6782) adding via CLI may fail on older versions._
+_Note that due to issue [WFLY-6782](https://issues.redhat.com/browse/WFLY-6782) adding via CLI may fail on versions prior to 10.1.0.Final._

 ### WildFly 10.0 and older